jadecobra/python_tdd_exercises/source/sleep duration.rst

             1
         )

-the terminal shows a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ which we add to our list of exceptions encountered
+the terminal shows a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ which I add to the list of exceptions encountered

 .. code-block:: python